When should you start preparing for storm and tornado season? What should you do?

 You could also be pulled alive from rubble in a heroic and emotional moment captured on a million cell phones.

-Or you might have to leave your home or hotel and walk miles through rubble and debris.
+Or you might have to leave your home or hotel and walk through rubble and debris.
+Or you could end up shoulder-to-shoulder with a dozen other people in a cramped public shelter.
+(If it is underground, it could be icky.)

 The same goes for any time I might be crammed in a room full of strangers in a public storm shelter.

 Fully dressed with shoes is the house rule here when we are under any watches or warnings.
 (Naturally, you don't have to stay that way through the whole spring!
-Just when the weather looks "iffy".)
+Just when you are under watches and warnings, or the skies look peculiar.)

 4. Stay Updated During Stormy Weather